gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 In the previous step we imported the `App` component in `index.js` (if you have forgotton, please go ahead and reassure yourself).
 This component however isn't around yet which is why we now have to create a new file which also lives in `src` folder.
 This file is very basic and doesn't do much other than importing the map component for now.. which also doesn't exist yet!
+Let's create it now within our `src` folder.

 ```javascript